blumixid/docs/support/index.md

 ## Satisfaction surveys for {{site.data.keyword.Bluemix_notm}} support
 {: #survey}

-IBM periodically sends surveys to Bluemix customers to obtain their feedback on recent experiences with the customer support.
+21Vianet periodically sends surveys to Bluemix customers to obtain their feedback on recent experiences with the customer support.
 The survey focuses on the support quality and the overall experience.
-IBM management reviews the survey results to improve the support experience.
+21Vianet management reviews the survey results to improve the support experience.

 # rellinks